hoangduong9112/Project1-shop-server/README.md

 # Project1-shop-server
-# Make sure that we downloaded nodejs and npm
+ Make sure that we downloaded nodejs and npm
+ Add file .env as the enviroment file
-# Run: npm install
+ Run: npm install
-# Run: npm run local
+ Run: npm run local